|Number of villages

 On the way to West Waigeo or Manyaifun from Waisai, you will pass through Kabui Bay and its famous Passage, then through the sand cays of Meos Manggara.
 If you want to see even more, you can almost always arrange to make the return journey via the lagoons of Pulau Pef, then around the western tip of Gam and back along that island’s south coast.

 Be sure to have waterproof clothing easily accessible during the journey, even if the weather is fine when setting out.
 If you don’t want to arrive wet, this is especially important if travelling in a small open boat.
 Passing showers can happen at any time of year, but even if it remains fine, a slight wind and sea swell will result in you wearing quite a bit of seaspray during the trip.

 West Waigeo phone signal & internet access

 Telecommunications are virtually non-existent in West Waigeo.
-A signal can be received if you’re in a direct line of sight to the towers at the few villages that have them, but the signal only supported SMS and calls when we last visited in 2017.
-There was no data connection available anywhere in West Waigeo in 2017.
+A signal can be received if you’re in a direct line of sight to the towers at the few villages that have them, but internet connections are poor or non-existent.
 See individual homestay pages for location specific information.